Geoogolla/enterprise-docs/docs/administrator-guide/application-startup/mysql-configuration.md

 ## MySQL Database Configuration for Bold Reports Server Sites

-This configuration stores the reports, users and their access permissions in MySQL Server Database.
+This configuration stores the reports, users, and their access permissions in MySQL Server Database.

 You can connect to the existing MySQL Server instance by following the below steps.